Christy-Lo/Financial-Fraud-Detection-Using-Text-Mining/README.md

 ## Model Preformance and Visualization

-We have choosen to train the model with 11 epoch
-Train accuracy | 0.8767857
+We have choosen to train the model with 11 epoch based on the training accuracy, losses and f1 score Train accuracy | 0.8767857
 --- | ---
 Losses | 0.3696946